 - Vulnerable groups such as migrants

 - Health security and international health regulations

 - Non-communicable diseases

 - Mental health

 The program’s thematic seminars explore alternative models of public health systems in the context of developed, developing, and transitional societies.
 Looking at the role of public health within international development requires examination of diverse organizational strategies, programs, and funding of public health policy for major diseases, epidemics, and pandemics.
 A comparative approach to public health delivery allows a critique of national and international public health agendas and public health support systems.
-The program also emphasizes the crucial nexus between health, the environment, and development.
+The program also emphasizes the crucial nexus between health, human rights, the environment, and development.